mendix/docs/content/en/docs/appstore/modules/business-events.md

 Usage and user experience differs depending on which versions of Studio Pro you are using:

-* Studio Pro [9.18](/releasenotes/studio-pro/9.18/) through [9.23](/releasenotes/studio-pro/9.23/) support published and consumed business event services with one publishing app and multiple client apps
+* Studio Pro [9.18](/releasenotes/studio-pro/9.18/) through [9.23](/releasenotes/studio-pro/9.23/) support published and consumed business event services with one publishing app and multiple client apps ([one-way events](#one-way-be))
-* Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above supports events defined centrally by one app for a specific use case, and other apps sending or receiving these predefined events
+* Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above supports events defined centrally by one app for a specific use case, and other apps sending or receiving these predefined events ([two-way events](#two-way-be))

-### 5.1 Publishing and Consuming Business Events in Studio Pro 9.18 through 9.23
+### 5.1 Publishing and Consuming Business Events in Studio Pro 9.18 through 9.23 {#one-way-be}

+Studio Pro 9.18 through 9.23 support our first experience of business events, sometimes called *one way* business events.
+In these versions, business events are published by an app, and one or more client apps consume, or subscribe to, the events.

+If you are modelling with Studio Pro 9.24 and above, skip down to [Creating a Service, and Sending/Receiving Business Events in Studio Pro 9.24](#two-way-be).

 #### 5.1.1 Creating a Published Business Event Service {#create-be}